autamus/docs/user-guide/create-automated-build.md

 To use the container builder template you need to:

  1. Setup your registry
- 2. Use the repository as a template or copy over GitHub workflow files
+ 2. Use the repository as a template or copy over the `build-deploy.yaml` GitHub workflow
  3. Update the registry and container names
  4. Check triggers
  5. Build and deploy!